-The TOID program has four full-time specialized physicians, two clinical fellows, and a nurse practitioner involved in the care of this special population:
+The TOID program has four full-time specialized physicians and a clinical fellow:

 The TOID Program's Medical Director is Dr. Kieren Marr, Professor of Medicine and Oncology.
 Dr. Marr trained at Hahnemann University, Duke University and the University of Washington / Fred Hutchinson Cancer Research Center, where she was on faculty for 13 years prior to relocation to Johns Hopkins.
 Dr. Marr is a member of several national and international professional organizations, numerous national scientific steering committees, has authored over 150 peer-reviewed publications and textbook chapters, and edited two books in the area of infectious diseases involving immunosuppressed hosts.
 She is an elected member of the American Society for Clinical Investigators (ASCI) and is known worldwide for her laboratory and clinical research focused on diagnostics and treatment of invasive fungal infections.
 She currently serves as the Liaison between the Johns Hopkins University Department of Medicine and the Carey Business School, as part of the Discovery to Market course.
 Dr. Marr has a strong interest in training physicians in infectious diseases and medicine, and currently serves as a member of the Barker Firm faculty in the Department of Medicine.
 She has personal and professional interests in emotional education and has developed a patient and health-care provider coaching program focused on emotions surrounding illness.